Boniface III, Marquis of Montferrat: Biography

-He was the son of marquis John Jacob and Joanna of Savoy.
+Boniface was the son of marquis John Jacob and Joanna of Savoy.
 He succeeded his brother William VIII who had got involved in the War of Ferrara.
 When the conflict's eastern front settled, Boniface had to face the advance of the Dukes of Savoy.
-Boniface signed a treaty of non belligerence, and had his niece Bianca married to Duke Charles I of Savoy.
+Boniface signed a treaty of non-belligerence, and had his niece Bianca married to Duke Charles I of Savoy.
 He also conceded to the latter the title of Montferrat in case he would die without a male heir.

 This decision was spurred by the assassination of Scipione Palaiologos, the illegitimate son of John IV of Montferrat who tried to gain the throne, at Casale Monferrato by his relative Ludovico II, Marquis of Saluzzo, who was also a candidate to the succession.
 Boniface sided the House of Savoy in the war against Saluzzo of 1486, and occupied several lands in the Langhe belonging to Ludovico II.

 Boniface married three times, the first with Orvietana di Campofregoso, daughter of Pietro Campofregoso, doge of Genoa.
 His second wife was Helena of Brosse, a daughter of John II of Brosse.
+His brother William would later marry her sister Bernarda of Brosse.

 His third wife was Maria of Serbia, daughter of despot Stefan Branković of Serbia.
 He had two sons from his last marriage.

 At his death, Boniface was succeeded by his eldest son William IX (1486–1518), who became Marquis of Montferrat between 1494 and 1518.

 His other son John George (1488–1533) became the last Marquis of Montferrat between 1530 and 1533.